Submission Guidelines for Young Children

 f.
 A reference list

 2. Proposal review.
 Consulting editors and the Young Children editorial team review the proposals.
-Editors provide feedback four to six weeks after the cluster proposal due date.
+Editors provide feedback 8 weeks after the cluster proposal due date.

 In addition to cluster topic and general articles, Young Children includes several periodic features.
 We accept submissions for these features on an ongoing basis.